 ~/.ssh/id_rsa.pub) will be appended to the remote user

-~/.ssh/authorized_keys file, and connection will be closed.
+~/.ssh/authorized_keys file and the connection will be closed.

 Lastly, the output tells you the number of keys added, along with clear instructions on what to do next: